solace-iot-team/pubsubplus-container-junit/README.md

 # pubsubplus-container-junit

-When developing event driven Java services for Solace PubSub+, at some stage you want to move from unit testing Java code to testing services against broker.
+When developing event driven Java services for Solace PubSub+, at some stage you want to move from unit testing Java code to testing services against a broker.

 This repository demonstrates a base class for JUnit tests that launches a new PubSub+ instance in docker for use in tests.
 It utilises [testcontainers](https://www.testcontainers.org/), manages the container life cycle manually as there is no testcontainers wrapper (yet) for PubSub+ and follows the [singleton container pattern](https://www.testcontainers.org/test_framework_integration/manual_lifecycle_control/).